J. Denise Burnette, Ph.D.

 B.S., University of Tennessee

 Burnette has taught extensively across M.S.W. and Ph.D. curricula and in related disciplines.
 Her teaching experience is mainly in quantitative and qualitative research methods, foundation and advanced practice, and aging services.
-She has also held academic administrative positions and she currently directs the School’s Ph.D. program.
+She has held several academic administrative appointments and she currently directs the School’s Ph.D. program.
 A core component of Burnette’s research agenda in low- and middle-income countries is capacity-building with faculty and students in collaborating schools of social work and public health.
 Examples include dissertation supervision, classroom teaching, community lectures, seminars, and training workshops and individual and departmental faculty development initiatives.